mkingopng/NBME_score_clinical_patient_notes/strategy.md

 to use multi-gpu, and how to run code on AWS.

 ## models -> on what basis am I selecting models?
+I don't need both the pretrained model and the fine-tuned checkpoints.
+I just need to the pretrained model for inference

-- Bert:
+- BERT:
 - deberta-large: improves BERT and RoBERTa using disentangled attention and enhanced mask encoder
 - deberta-v2: improvements
 - deberta-v3: further improvements
 - T5:
 - Roberta-large: pretrained using masked langauge modeling
+- distilbert:

+# need to score on kaggle
+# need to build the scaffold
+# need enough diversity in models
+# what does it mean when people talk about head, back-bone, headless etc?
+# fully connected to the last layer
+# output layer is the head. the last layer is the vector
+# the backbone is the fundamental model
+# you can remove the individual output layer

 ## optimize HPs for each model & train model
 - use WandB sweeps to optimise HPs
 - run both GPUs constantly
 - consider using AWS for training & optimisation once the script is working
-- need to learn how to use docker to make AWS viable
+- need to learn how to use sagemaker/docker to make AWS viable

 ## ensemble method
+- looks like 1st place is basically a naive approach. read the code
-- weighted box fusion approach?
+- weighted box fusion approach? what is this?
--
-- what do you think?
+- don't do the bayesian thing

+## post-processing

 ## LGB for optimising ... something?
--
+- optimizing the prediction threshold?